xebia-functional/nine-cards-v2/README.md

 [![codecov.io](https://codecov.io/github/47deg/nine-cards-v2/coverage.svg?token=E9sGVv2ii7&branch=master)](https://codecov.io/github/47deg/nine-cards-v2?branch=master)

-# 9Cards v2
+# 9 Cards v2

-9Cards is an open source home launcher for Android written in Scala.
+9 Cards is an open source home launcher for Android written in Scala.
 This mobile application does the bulk of the work for you, organizing your apps into collections, giving you quick and easy access to the apps you need most, when you need them.

 For a full list of changes please view:[Changelog](CHANGELOG.md)